Latent Covariate Shift: Unlocking Partial Identifiability for Multi-Source Domain Adaptation: Related Work

 \textbf{Learning invariant conditional distribution $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$}.
 The investigation of learning invariant conditional distributions, specifically $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$, for domain adaptation has seen limited attention compared to the extensive emphasis on learning invariant representations \citep{kull2014patterns,bouvier2019hidden}.
-What sets our proposed method apart from these two works is its causal approach, providing identifiability for the true latent content $\mathbf{z}_c$.
+What sets our proposed method apart from these two works is its causal approach, providing identifiability for the true latent content $\mathbf{z}_c$, a significant challenge in latent causal models \citep{liu2022identifying,liu2024revealing}.
 This serves as a theoretical guarantee for capturing invariability, addressing the second key element of MSDA.
-It ensures that the learned $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$ in our work can generalize to the target domain in a principled manner. {In addition, certain studies explore the identification of $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$ by employing a proxy variable, as demonstrated by \citep{alabdulmohsin2023adapting}.
+In other words, it ensures that the learned $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$ in our work can generalize to the target domain in a principled manner. {In addition, certain studies explore the identification of $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$ by employing a proxy variable, as demonstrated by \citep{alabdulmohsin2023adapting}.
 The challenge of these studies lies in devising an efficient proxy variable.
 In contrast, although the work do not need such proxy variable, it is worth noting that our work may necessitate stronger assumptions for identifying latent $\mathbf{z}_c$, compared with proxy based methods.} Additionally, our Latent Causal Structure (LCS) allows for more flexibility in accommodating variability, addressing the first key element of MSDA.
 Besides, in the context of out-of-distribution generalization, some recent works have explored the learning of invariant conditional distributions $p_{\mathbf{u}}(\mathbf{y}|\mathbf{z}_c)$ \citep{arjovsky2019invariant,sun2021recovering,liu2021learning,lu2021invariant}.
 For example, \citet{arjovsky2019invariant} impose learning the optimal invariant predictor across domains, while the proposed method directly explores conditional invariance by the proposed latent causal model.
 Moreover, some recent works design specific causal models tailored to different application scenarios from a causal perspective.
 For example, \citet{liu2021learning} mainly focus on a single source domain, while the proposed method considers multiple source domains.
 The work by \cite{sun2021recovering} explores the scenarios where a confounder to model the causal relationship between latent content variables and style variables, while the proposed method considers the scenarios in which latent style variable is caused by content variable.
-The work in \citep{lu2021invariant} focuses on the setting where label variable is treated as a variable causing the other latent variables, while in our scenarios label variable has no child nodes.
+The work in \citep{lu2021invariant} focuses on the setting where label variable is treated as a variable causing the other latent variables, while in our scenarios label variable has no child nodes. {A very recent work by \citep{li2023subspace} also aims to learn such an invariant conditional distribution.
+However, unlike ours, their approach assumes that the latent space can be split into four distinct subspaces.
+This specific and detailed partitioning introduces additional assumptions, which may impose unnecessary constraints and limit applicability in real-world scenarios, potentially leading to suboptimal results.
+We provide experimental comparisons on real datasets to substantiate this claim.}